Architecture and Construction - Arch and Vault

 a stone located at the top center of an arch, keeping all the other stones together

-the decorative topmost part of a building, typically located at the roofline or the highest point of a structure
+the decorative topmost element of a building, typically at the roofline or highest point

 a wedge-shaped stone or masonry unit that is used to construct an arch or a vault